akando42/next-map/public/content/posts/11-22/index.md

 ### Triple Headed Eagle and Its Mandate From the Sky

-Whether the West like it or not, Russian history proved it is the true liberator of all people regardless of religions, ethnicities or nationalities.
+Whether the West likes it or not, Russian history proved it is the true liberator of all people regardless of religions, ethnicities or nationalities.
 Russian soldiers never set foot on the soil of any countries without direct threats to its national security or invited.

 ![Communist Union at its Peak](https://storage.googleapis.com/spykman-world/the-communist-union-at-its-peak.png)